Inertial#

 reset heading#

-The reset heading block resets the robot’s heading to 0 degrees.
+The reset heading stack block resets the robot’s current heading to 0 degrees.
+After this block runs, the direction the robot is currently facing becomes the new 0-degree heading.

 The Reset heading stack block.#